Our people

 We continued to develop our people-related processes according to our long-term plan.
 We developed our practices to identify, foster and reward excellent performance and continued to drive a pay-for-performance compensation model.

-Increasing employee engagement is one of our key people-related targets in our Sustainability Agenda.
-We conducted a global employee engagement survey for a fourth consecutive year in 2023.
-The response rate for the survey remained at a strong level and was 80%.
+Increasing employee engagement was one of our key people-related targets in our Sustainability Agenda for 2020–2025.
+We conducted a global employee engagement survey for a sixth consecutive year in 2025.
+The response rate for the survey remained at a strong level and was 91%.
+The survey results identified both positive areas and opportunities for improvement.

 In pursuit of high performance